 Natural leaders, aelin make use of their high charisma to win over allies and to denounce their enemies.
 With their inimitable confidence and poise, aelin have tended to rise quickly in human societies.
 However, their lower wisdom renders them likely to fall just as quickly.
 Whether due to pettiness or a lack self-discipline, aelin are often the orchestrators of their own downfall.

-Aelin societies are highly stratified, their families arranged into legally-distinct houses; though each region has their own variation, houses are recognized across all aelin civilizations.
+Aelin societies are highly stratified, their families arranged into legally-distinct houses; though each region has their own variation, houses are recognized across all aelin civilizations; those aelin without houses are known as “ael ta Iana” and find themselves locked out of much of aelin society.
 Marriages are a cornerstone of this system, and have evolved into being complex affairs.
 Consisting of two or more partners, aelin commit themselves to a binding, semi-public contract.
 These unions are supremely flexible, and both anticipating and accommodating any set of gender expressions.
 However, because of their legalistic nature, an officially recognized marriage cannot include individuals of other races.